 Australian-born homebrewer Glenn Heinzel first brewed commercially under the name Tankleys (an obscure family pun) at UBREW late in 2015.
 A year later, fellow UBREW users Beerblefish began brewing in their own right on a larger scale at a site in Enfield, and Glenn was brought in full time to run the operations.

-Since then Glenn has continued Tankleys as a side project, developing recipes on a Grainfather homebrew kit at his Sidcup home and cuckoo brewing at Beerblefish and elsewhere.
+Glenn continued Tankleys as a side project, developing recipes on a Grainfather homebrew kit at his Sidcup home and cuckoo brewing at Beerblefish and elsewhere.
 In 2023 he revived his brewing license and began brewing commercially at home in spring 2024.
-This activity is set to increase once a larger 1.6 hl kit is commissioned later in 2024.

-Beers are mainly in cask, with some small scale bottling, sold locally and at festivals.
+Beers were mainly in cask, with some small scale bottling, sold locally and at festivals.

 Brewpub Hopewell Square, London E14 0SY (Tower Hamlets) thelockdownroom.com First sold beer: March 2024